harispopovac/master/README.md

-# AraBERT Qur'an Translation Model
+# AraBERT Qur'an Evaluation Model

-This project fine-tunes AraBERT on the Qur'an dataset for translation tasks and evaluates the model using BLEU, ROUGE, and F1 metrics.
+This project fine-tunes AraBERT on the Qur'an dataset for analysis tasks and evaluates the model using BLEU, ROUGE, and F1 metrics.

 ## Setup